jloramas/bitnami-docker-java-play/README.md

 In this tutorial we walk you through using the Bitnami docker images during the development lifecycle of a Swift application.

-You can download this repository locally to your computer to start working with the tutorial, or you can just create an  on-demand Eclipse Che development workspace with everything you need on it.
+### Eclipse Che Development Workspace

-#### Eclipse Che Development Workspace
+You can download this repository locally to your computer to start working with the tutorial or just create an on-demand Eclipse Che development workspace with everything you need on it.

 Click the link below to automatically create and launch a Swift environment workspace on Codenvy: